What is the difference between MIL-STD-810G and MIL-STD-810H? [PDFs]

 - World Climatic Regions – Guidance

 Test methods are what interest most contractors.
-A MIL-STD-810G-certified server may undergo testing for extreme high and low temperatures, gunfire shock, pyroshock, acoustic noise, vibration, immersion and contamination by fluids.
+A MIL-STD-810G-certified server may undergo testing for gunfire shock, pyroshock, acoustic noise, immersion and contamination by fluids.
+Each of these methods include one or more testing procedures that let test engineers tailor an assessment to a product's eventual environment.

-For example, immersion measures how well a rugged computer can perform while partially or totally immersed in water.
-The Navy, for instance, might be interested in ensuring that a product is certified to this standard.
+For example, immersion measures how well a rugged computer can perform while partially or totally immersed in water; therefore, the Navy might be interested in ensuring that a product they're purchasing is certified to this standard.

-Check out our previous blog, MIL-STD-810 Overview: Everything You Need To Know, for a deeper dive into what makes a rugged server MIL-STD-810G-compliant.
+Check out our comprehensive blog post MIL-STD-810 Overview: Everything You Need To Know for a deeper dive into what makes a rugged server MIL-STD-810G-compliant.

 What changes are included in MIL-STD-810H?

-As you can see below, MIL-STD-810 underwent a multitude of changes and updates with its “H” iteration.
+As you can see below, the standard underwent a multitude of changes and updates for its “H” iteration.

 While reviewing the 1,089-page MIL-STD-810H, here’s what you can do to make your search for specific changes easier:

-- Use the hyperlinks under Part Two – Laboratory Test Methods, which begins on Page 7.
-These will take you directly to your test method of interest.
+- Click on the hyperlinks under Part Two – Laboratory Test Methods, which begins on Page 7.
+These links will take you directly to your test method of interest.

-- Note the lines in the left-hand margins.
-These signify changes from the previous revision, MIL-STD-810G.
+- Note the thin, black lines in the left-hand margins of the document.
+These signify changes from the previous iteration, MIL-STD-810G.

 Changes to MIL-STD-810-H include, but are not limited to: